 The name Brahmatal owes its origin to Lord Brahma, the Creator who meditated here.

-Lohajung, the base camp for Brahmatal trek prides itself with the fact that Goddess Parvati had a fight with Lohasur and killed him at this place.
-The name Lohajung translates to fight (Jung) with demon Lohasur.
+Lohajung, the base camp for the Brahmatal trek prides itself on the fact that Goddess Parvati had a fight with Lohasur and killed him at this place.
+The name Lohajung translates to fight (Jung) with the demon Lohasur.